 “Here, you have to try this, I want you to try this,” she’d say, pointed at some seasoned rice rolled in sheep intestine.
 “Have you had this yet?
 So good.”

 At first, we were given some type of bread that reminded me of naan, and a few dipping sauces.
 One was a spicy hummus topped with layers of liver; I opted for cucumber yogurt.
-After feeling mildly full, a spread of meatballs and more, juicier-looking liver was set before us followed by platters of meat that could have easily sustained all of Somalia for a few weeks.
+After feeling mildly full, a spread of meatballs and more, juicier-looking liver was set before us followed by platters of meat that could have easily sustained a small country for a few weeks.
 When asked what exactly was on the plate, we were told, “Chicken and…meat.”

 Because meat is specific and does not include multiple varieties.